billywkim/Stock-Analysis/README.md

 ###Results

 After running the script and looking at the results, once can clearly see that the stocks in 2017 were much more profitable than the following year.
+However, there are 2 stocks that outstand the other stocks by generating positive returns, ENPH and RUN.
+These stocks are clearly the best stocks to invest in.

 ![Results 2017](https://user-images.githubusercontent.com/88448731/185767131-f926fabf-62a2-4351-9540-8951248b49c0.PNG) ![Results 2018](https://user-images.githubusercontent.com/88448731/185767135-8f5d1715-a81b-4148-a904-684019709938.PNG)

 ### Summary